-Prof. Hisham Abu-Rayya specialises in psychology.
+Prof. Hisham Abu-Rayya specialises in social-cultural psychology and mental health.
 He completed his B.A. (magna cum laude) degree in psychology and statistics at the Hebrew University, where he also earned (magna cum laude) Post-graduate degrees in psychology and applied statistics.
-During his studies at the Hebrew University, Abu-Rayya was the recipient of Dean Distinction Prizes consistently over his study years.
-Abu-Rayya's Ph.D. degree in psychology was completed at the University of Cambridge supported by the Overseas Research Student Award (ORS) from the Committee of Vice-Chancellors and Principals of the Universities of the United Kingdom and Gates Cambridge Scholarship, the University of Cambridge, with both awards being awarded to outstanding candidates.
+Abu-Rayya's Ph.D. degree in psychology was completed at the University of Cambridge supported by the Overseas Research Student Award (ORS) from the Committee of Vice-Chancellors and Principals of the Universities of the United Kingdom and Gates Cambridge Scholarship, the University of Cambridge.
 Since then, Abu-Rayya was the recipient of research fellowships for outstanding young researchers, such as the University of Sydney (Australia) Research fellowship and Maof fellowship at the University of Haifa.
 He also won highly competitive research grants such as the Australian Research Council Project Discovery Grant (2009-2013), Israeli Science Foundation Grant (2016-2020), and the European Commission Marie Curie Fellowship (2019-2020).
 Abu-Rayya's primary teaching and research job is held at the University of Haifa, Israel, and he also holds an adjunct Professorship at La Trobe University, Melbourne, Australia.

 Abu-Rayya's primary research nests within the following areas:

 Prof Abu-Rayya's research involves a wide range of research methodologies including cross sectional and longitudinal research designs, experimental research designs, some qualitative methods, large-scale archive data analyses, critical literature reviews, and meta-analytic methods.
-His work was presented in over 35 international conferences and published in over 45 scientific articles, many in leading Journals such as Journal of Adolescent Health, The British Journal of Developmental Psychology, Journal of Cross-Cultural Psychology, Journal of Experimental Social Psychology, Computers in Human Behaviour, Review of General Psychology, and Neuroscience & Biobehavioural Review.
-Abu-Rayya is an active member of the Israel Young Academy and international scientific associations (e.g., International Association for Cross-Cultural Psychology); a reviewer for highly competitive funds (e.g., European Research Council, Australian Research Council, Israeli Science Foundation); and a consultant editor for the International Journal of Intercultural Relations.
+His work was presented in over 40 international conferences and published in over 50 scientific articles, many in leading Journals such as Journal of Adolescent Health, The British Journal of Developmental Psychology, Journal of Cross-Cultural Psychology, Journal of Experimental Social Psychology, Computers in Human Behaviour, Review of General Psychology, Neuroscience & Biobehavioural Review, Group Processes & Intergroup Relations.
+Abu-Rayya is an active member of local scientific associations (e,g, Young Academy) and international scientific associations (e.g., International Association for Cross-Cultural Psychology); a reviewer for highly competitive funds (e.g., Australian Research Council, Israeli Science Foundation); and a consultant editor for the International Journal of Intercultural Relations.

 Selected Recent Publications